openpharma/mmrm/.github/CONTRIBUTING.md

     ready:
     - Functions are well documented.
     - Functions have corresponding unit tests.
-    - Changes pass all the github action checks.
+    - Changes pass all the GitHub action checks.
     - The checklist in the corresponding issue is completed.
 5. Address all the comments you receive.
     - at least one approval is needed to merge.